KING COBRA (Ophiophagus hannah – Thailand King Cobra)

 Species: O. hannah

-The kings in these photos are all beat up from bashing their faces against the cages at a snake show in Thailand.
-In the wild they are so beautiful… majestic, amazing snakes.
+The kings in these photos are all beaten up from bashing their faces against the cages at a snake show in Thailand.
+In the wild, they are so beautiful… majestic, amazing snakes.
 I was so glad to see my first one in the wild.
 Even better to interact with it.
 Gotta love Thailand!

 It wasn’t long ago that the Queen Saovabha Snake Farm – “The Red Cross Snake Farm” in Bangkok was ‘broken into’ and something like seventy king cobras were ‘stolen.’
 Hmm, wonder where they went.
 Seventy king cobras had to fetch a nice price, I’d think.
 Tens of thousands of US Dollars – easy.
 Not accusing, it’s just a very sad state of reality for these and other snakes poached for their skin, blood, bile ducts, tongues, and meat.